rehmanali1994/FrequencyDifferencing/README.md

 We provide sample data and algorithms presented in

-> Rehman Ali; Trevor Mitcham; Sarah McConnell; Redi Rahmani; G. Edward Vates; Nebojsa Duric, "A Frequency-Differencing Strategy to Kickstart Full-Waveform Inversion Without Cycle Skipping", JASA Express Letters, _In Review_
+> Ali, R., Mitcham, T., McConnell, S., & Duric, N. (2024, _In Review_).
+Frequency-Differencing Strategy to Kickstart Full-Waveform Inversion Without Cycle Skipping.
+JASA Express Letters.

 If you use the code/algorithm for research, please cite the above paper and the prior work it was built on ([rehmanali1994/WaveformInversionUST](https://github.com/rehmanali1994/WaveformInversionUST)).